 Install and launch it on a healthy computer that doesn't have any problems with booting.

-Click Bootable Media in the bottom of the main interface to create a bootable CD, DVD, or USB flash drive.
+Click Bootable Media icon at the top-right menu bar to create a bootable CD, DVD, or USB flash drive.

 Boot your computer from the MiniTool Bootable disk to get the following window.

-Select the target device and click Scan (lower right corner) to scan the entire device thoroughly for desired data.
+Select the target drive to scan, or click Devices tab to select the disk and click Scan to scan the entire device thoroughly for desired data.

 Select all needed files in this interface, and click Save button to appoint a saving path.